HackSocNotts/intro-to-linux/Worksheet.md

 One popular feature of Debian is its package manager - this is called `apt`.
 Using `apt` (or `apt-get`), you can install new software (called packages) from the command line, handling the download and installation for you. `apt` fetches software from _repositories_ - these are effectively just Web sites filled with lists of software that your computer can use to look for the software you want.
 Debian distributions come with a set of default repositories, which is good enough for most people, but you can add more to expand the list of software you can install.

-You use the `apt-get` command to install software - as an example, if you wanted to install the `tree` command on your computer, you would type `apt-get install tree`.
+You use the `apt` command to install software - as an example, if you wanted to install the `tree` command on your computer, you would type `apt install tree`.
 This will automatically download and install the `tree` package for you.

 If you want to search for a piece of software in the repositories, you can use the `apt-cache` command.
 For example, if I wanted the `elinks` command, but wasn't sure what the package name is, you can use `apt-cache search elinks`.
-This will give you a list of all the packages that match "elinks" - you can then install that package using `apt-get install`.
+This will give you a list of all the packages that match "elinks" - you can then install that package using `apt install`.